Contributing to ABACUS

 We use Codecov to host and visualize our code coverage report.
 Analysis is scheduled after a new version releases; this action can also be manually triggered.

 Submitting a Pull Request

-Pull your forked repository, and create a new git branchmake to your changes in it:
+Pull your forked repository, create a new git branch, and make your changes in it:

 git checkout -b my-fix-branch